stepanenko/stepanenko/readme.md

 > _Keep It Stupid Simple (KISS).
 Pure functions are stupid simple in the best possible way. --Eric Elliott_

-> _Follow this when develop: 1.
+> _Follow these when develop: 1.
 Make it work.
 2. Make it right.
 3. Make it fast. --Kent Beck author of “Test Driven Development By Example”_

 > _If a feature is sometimes dangerous, and there is a better option, then always use the better option. --Douglas Crockford_